-Solid Waste On Site Net Metering #004916A: Project to route renewable energy generated by Waste to Energy Plant to existing retail power meters on Solid Waste Campus.
+Solid Waste On-Site Net Metering #004916A: Project to route renewable energy generated by the Waste to Energy Plant to existing retail power meters on the Solid Waste Campus.
 Total project estimate \$8.9M, funded by Solid Waste enterprise funds.

-Bulky Waste Processing Station at Solid Waste #004922A: Design and construction of a facility to process bulky portions of the MSW Waste stream to allow acceptance into the WTE facility.
+Bulky Waste Processing Station at Solid Waste #004922A: Design and construction of a facility to process bulky portions of the municipal solid waste Waste stream to allow acceptance into the waste-to-energy facility.
 Total project estimate \$63.0M, funded by Solid Waste enterprise funds.